 Sometimes we may need to have more energy stored for our application.
 One thing we can do is to increase the inductance by adding a material with high permeability, like ferromagnetic cores.

 🙋 Check our permeability calculator for more insights into how to increase solenoid performance!

 Applications of magnetic energy storage

 One of the main uses of this stored magnetic energy is in LC circuits (containing both inductance and capacitance).
-In these cases, the energy stored in the inductor is transformed into the electrical energy of the capacitor, and vice versa.
-The system can be set to send and receive radio signals when the current oscillations reach the resonant frequency of the radio waves.
+In these cases, the energy stored in the inductor is transformed into the electrical energy of the capacitor and vice versa.
+We can set the system to send and receive radio signals when the current oscillations reach the resonant frequency of the radio waves.

 Inductors are also widely used in transformers, which change the amplitude of voltage from one circuit to another.
 The magnetic energy from one coil is carried to the second one via a soft ferromagnetic medium.
 Thanks to that, we have comfortable and safe access to electricity in our cities and homes.